 From humble beginnings in 1897 Germany, Caritas, named after a Latin word meaning love and compassion, grew to become one of the world’s largest humanitarian agencies.
 The Catholic Agency for Aid and Development, Caritas began in Australia in 1964.
 And many people, then and now, feel that supporting Caritas is a great way to reach out to people in need.

 Together we can help the poorest of the poor live a life of dignity.
 We can help them become self-sufficient so they don’t need to rely on charity; we can help them go to school and learn better ways to farm using sustainable agriculture techniques; and we can help them support their family and community.

 Every day, Caritas Australia and our local partners are supporting people in need around the world.
 We are assisting them to break free from the cycle of poverty, regardless of their ethnicity, political beliefs, gender or religion.
 Our work includes:

-- Responding to emergencies such as the current food crisis in East Africa.
+- Responding to emergencies such as the food crisis in East Africa.

-- Implementing Disaster Risk Reduction strategies, particularly in the Pacific Islands, where villagers are experiencing rising sea levels.
+- Implementing Disaster Risk Reduction strategies, particularly in the Pacific Islands, where villagers are experiencing rising sea levels due to climate change.